COMPEON/simple_parameter_store/README.md

 parameters[:max] # => `123`
 parameters[:key].class # => OpenSSL::PKey::RSA

-parameters.refresh           # forces an store refresh
+parameters.refresh           # forces a store refresh
-parameters.refresh_if_needed # refreshes the store is expired
+parameters.refresh_if_needed # refreshes if the store is expired
 ```

 ## Development